c4milo/fusejs/README.md

 ## FUSEJS - Low level bindings for Fuse
 Fusejs are a set of bindings for [Fuse](http://fuse.sourceforge.net/) low level API.
 Even though most of the Fuse functions are already binded, this module has not been used in production.
 Use it at your own risk.

-The main difference with https://github.com/vmware/fuse4js is that FuseJS uses Fuse low level API whereas Fuse4JS uses the high level API.
-Essentially, instead of **paths**, in FuseJS the filesystem implementer will receive **inode numbers** and will have more flexibility when it comes to developing caching mechanisms between other things.
-Although, there is not a considerable difference in performance when using one or the other.

 ## How it works
 Fuse low level API is inherently asynchronous, meaning that it won't block the nodejs main thread nor is needed [libuv](https://github.com/joyent/libuv) to make use of its thread pool.
 FuseJS workflow looks like: